 "Well, I don't believe He wants to be number one in your life.
-In fact, I think your attempts to make Him number one by doing what He would do are a big part of what's causing your problems."

-"What are you talking about?" he asked, uncertain of where I was going.
+In fact, I think your attempts to make Him number one by doing what He would do are a big part of what is causing your problems."
+"What are you talking about?? he asked.
+Uncertain of where I was going.